So what is an MLM? Are you new to making money online and thinking of joining an MLM company? At least read this first before making a commitment!

 - Do they have a great product or service?

-Remember; to try and sell a product or service, it has to be good and what people are looking for, otherwise you don’t have a business, and besides, you are also trying to convince others to join as members in your team also.
+Remember; to try and sell a product or service, it has to be a great product, and what people are looking for, otherwise you don’t have a business, and besides, others will need to see that the product is great otherwise they will not become members.

 - Any income can only be earned from the products or services that are provided.